All Episodes

 No, say it isn't so.

-Uh yeah, I thought torture never worked anyway.
+Yeah, I thought torture never worked anyway.

-Though I I thought it I thought it didn't work.
+I thought it didn't work.

-Boy, okay, and then there's this in the Los Angeles Times today by Peter Spiegel, seeking to counter the White House's depiction of its Middle East policies as crucial to the prevention of terrorist attacks here at home.
+Okay, and then there's this in the Los Angeles Times today by Peter Spiegel, seeking to counter the White House's depiction of its Middle East policies as crucial to the prevention of terrorist attacks here at home.

-The letter comes as President Bush has made a series of appearances and statements, including a visit Tuesday to the National Counter-terrorism center in McLean, Virginia, McLean, Virginia, seeking to promote the administration's record on security issues in advance of the midterm congressional elections.
+The letter comes as President Bush has made a series of appearances and statements, including a visit Tuesday to the National Counterterrorism Center in McLean, Virginia, McLean, Virginia, seeking to promote the administration's record on security issues in advance of the midterm congressional elections.

-Said the group was particularly concerned about Bush administration policies toward Iran, believing them to be a possible prelude to a military attack on suspected nuclear sites in that country.
+Retired Army Lieutenant General Robert Gard, one of the letters' signers and a former military assistant to Defense Secretary Robert McNamara in the 60s, Said the group was particularly concerned about Bush administration policies toward Iran, believing them to be a possible prelude to a military attack on suspected nuclear sites in that country.

 Well, we didn't even need to know he was on it to know what this is.